AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/connect-dynamic-chat-to-marketo.md

 Next, it's time to link Adobe and Marketo.

+>[!IMPORTANT]
+>
+>The email address of the Marketo Engage user establishing this mapping must also have access to the Adobe org that's being connected.

 1. Log in to [experience.adobe.com](https://experience.adobe.com).

 1. Click on the screen anywhere in Experience Cloud and press ctrl+i.
 In the **Assigned Orgs** tab, highlight and copy the Org ID (_minus_ the "@AdobeOrg").
 Press **Close** when done.